XueruFan/ASD-Project/README.md

 **SM-Analysis 4.
 Clustering analysis on NYU site only**

-We performed spectral clustering on ABIDE-NYU site, to evaluate the consistency of cluster ID compare with ABIDE classifier in main amalysis.
+We performed spectral clustering on ABIDE-NYU site, to evaluate the consistency of cluster ID compare with ABIDE classifier in main analysis.

 - `SM-Analysis4/do_Clustering_CABIC.R`
 - `SM-Analysis4/compare_ClusterID.R`